Annenberg Institute at Brown University

 The Annenberg Institute at Brown University is an education research and reform institute at Brown University.
-Its mission is to "understand the causes and consequences of educational inequality and to reduce this inequality through innovative, multidimensional, and research-informed approaches."
-The institute was established in October 1993 as the National Institute for School Reform and renamed the Annenberg Institute for School Reform in December 1993 following a gift from the Annenberg Foundation.
-The name was reduced to 'Annenberg Institute' in 2024.
+Its work focuses on understanding and addressing educational inequality through research, policy analysis, and partnerships with practitioners and policymakers.
+The Institute's mission is to "understand the causes and consequences of educational inequality and to reduce this inequality through innovative, multidimensional, and research-informed approaches."

+The Institute was established in October 1993 as the National Institute for School Reform and was renamed the Annenberg Institute for School Reform in December 1993 following a gift from the Annenberg Foundation.
+In 2024, the organization adopted the shortened name “Annenberg Institute."

-Prominent educational reformer Theodore R. Sizer worked to found the institute and served as its inaugural director.
-Since 2018 the institute has been directed by Susanna Loeb.
+Prominent educational reformer Theodore R. Sizer founded the Institute and served as its inaugural director.
+Since 2023, the Institute has been directed by John Papay.

 History

 The National Institute for School Reform was established in October 1993 following a $5 million gift from an anonymous donor.
-In December 1993, the institute was endowed with a $50 million gift from the Annenberg Foundation and renamed the Annenberg Institute for School Reform.
-Theodore R. Sizer directed the institute from its founding in 1993 to 1996.
-In 1998 he was succeeded by Warren Simmons, who led the institute until 2015.
+A subsequent $50 million gift, part of Ambassador Walter H. Annenberg's $500 million Challenge to the Nation to improve public education in America, enables the organization to expand the scope of its work and renamed the Annenberg Institute for School Reform.

+The Annenberg Institute’s founder and first director was education reform leader Theodore R. Sizer.
+Sizer was previously the founder and chairman of the innovative Coalition of Essential Schools, which envisioned a type of whole-school reform, with differentiated learning and a commitment to educating informed citizens.
+Under Sizer, the Institute builds upon the work of the Coalition and expands its goals, endeavoring to support sustained, focused efforts to enhance the quality of learning of children and youth across the country.
+Sizer directed the Institute from its founding in 1993 to 1996.

+In October 1998, Warren Simmons leaves his position as director of the Philadelphia Education Fund to become director of the Institute.
+Under Simmons’ leadership, the Institute adopts a mission statement concentrating on the critical need to improve schools in the nation’s urban communities.
+In December 2015, Simmons stepped down as executive director of the Annenberg Institute and transitioned to serve as senior fellow and faculty in Brown University’s Urban Education Policy master’s program.

-In 2016 and 2017 the university conducted a review of the institute.
-Following the review, the university moved to shift the institute's focus away from school reform and community-based work to focus primarily on research on educational inequality.
-In adjusting the institute's focus, provost Richard M. Locke sought to better integrate the institute's work with university research and academic departments.
-In 2018, Susanna Loeb of the Stanford Graduate School of Education joined the Annenberg Institute as its third executive director.
+The University conducted a review of the Institute in 2017.
+Following the review, the University moved to shift the Institute's focus away from school reform and community-based work to focus primarily on research on educational inequality.
+In adjusting the Institute's focus, provost Richard M. Locke sought to better integrate the institute's work with University research and academic departments.